TripIt Blog

 So, I can use my passport?

-If you’re already a passport-carrying international traveler, you can use that form of ID instead of your driver’s license when you travel domestically.
+If you’re already a passport-carrying traveler, you can use that form of ID instead of your driver’s license when you travel domestically.
 Easy peasy.

 How do I obtain a REAL ID?